sunilkjoseph/Structuring-Planet-Data/README.md

 ## Additional Information

-- The README.md file provides an overview of the project.
+- The `README.md` file provides an overview of the project.
-- The "planets-data.txt" file contains the raw data used to populate the table.
+- The `planets-data.txt` file contains the raw data used to populate the table.
-- Feel free to customize the table or styling based on specific preferences or requirements.
+- This project is completed as part of the assessment in the learning material provided in the [HTML Tables module](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables) on MDN Web Docs.

 ## Author